Hawkeye episode 3 recap and review: About that ending

 The stories of Hawkeye episode 3 are simple.
 First, we get a flashback to formally introduce Maya Lopez aka Echo.
 It's one of the more endearing villain origin stories yet: deaf as a child, Lopez is going to school with non-handicapped kids even though her father promised that she could go to a school for the deaf.
 It turns out they didn't have that money.

-Her handicap, and her father's mentorship, seem to play pivotal roles in her developing a hardened edge that gets her to be skilled in martial arts.
-She also has a synthetic right leg, we see.
+Her handicap and her father's mentorship, seem to have combined to give Echo a hardened edge that drives her to be skilled in martial arts (much like how Kate's father's death pushed her to archery).
+She also has a synthetic right leg.
 Flash forward to her father's death, which appears to be taking place during a fight between the Tracksuit Mafia and Ronin, we see Echo grieve and develop her grudge.

 Then, it's off to the races back in the present day.
-After Echo identifies Clint's hearing aide, Kate gets some compliments about how she's too good at fighting goons to be obviously not in on the Ronin stuff.
-But then Clint escapes from being taped up (while Kate struggles to free herself) and does all the normal Hawkeye things.
-Really cool arrow shots, anticipating everyone's moves and knocking everyone down, and then Echo stomps on Barton's hearing aide, and the episode gets far more complicated.
+Echo identifies Clint's hearing aid, Kate gets some compliments about how she's too good at fighting goons to be obviously not in on the Ronin stuff and chaos boils over.
+Clint escapes from being taped up (while Kate struggles to free herself) and does all the normal Hawkeye things.
+Really cool arrow shots, anticipating everyone's moves and knocking everyone down, but not before Echo stomps on Barton's hearing aid, and the episode gets far more complicated.
 This progresses to a chase sequence and communication issues ensue due to Clint not being able to hear Kate.
 And while Bishop is impressed by the first trick arrows she fires, it's the Pym arrow that made me nearly jump out of my seat.

 Kate and Clint continue to bicker and bond, most interestingly when the youngest Barton calls dad to ask about when he's coming home.
-Eventually, Kate and Clint get back to her home, but there's someone waiting for them.
+Eventually, our Hawkeyes get back to Bishop's mother's home, but there's someone waiting for them.
 As you may recall from the black market auction, Jack Duquesne has stolen the Ronin blade.
 He's also proven an excellent fencer.
 And these two plot points convene with Jack holding Barton's own blade inches from his face as the show cuts to black.

 To explain this, let's travel back to 1965, in The Avengers Vol. 1, issue 19, where The Swordsman was introduced.
 That character, whose secret identity is Jacques Duquesne, seems to be a very different one than the guy that Tony Dalton is playing.
 Jacques actually mentored a young Clint Barton.
 But as Swordsman, he would be rejected from joining The Avengers, and later help them out when fighting Kang the Conqueror.